To be admitted to the PBDC program, applicants must have:

 ** These courses must be at the second-year undergraduate level or above, and must be completed by the application deadline.
-An official, sealed transcript stating final courses grades must also be received by the Faculty of Health Studies and date stamped by the application deadline.
+An official, sealed transcript stating final course grades must also be received by the Faculty of Health Disciplines and date stamped by the application deadline.

 If you are lacking the prerequisite psychology courses, they are available at a distance through Athabasca University.
 The following course options are recommended for completing your prerequisites.
 (Note: a course in abnormal psychology is recommended for applicants applying to the Master of Counselling: Art Therapy specialization.
 VATI requires that an abnormal psychology course be completed before taking any Art Therapy specialization courses.)

 |Learning Psychology||PSYC 387||Learning||(3)|